pulp-platform/kws-on-pulp/README.md

 ### Pretrain ONNX model

 Train the model, export it in FP32, and quantize it to INT8 through Nemo.
+Note: set the model accordingly in `config_DSCNN.json`.
 ```
 cd kws-on-pulp/quantization
 python main.py
 cd ../..
 ```

 Alternatively, a pretrained model can be exported to FP32 and then quantized to INT8 through Quantlib.
+Note: set the model accordingly in `config_DSCNN.json`.
 ```
 cd kws-on-gap9/
 python quantize.py --net DSCNN --fix_channels --word_align_channels --clip_inputs